Cloud computing: Infrastructure as a service (IaaS)

-"Infrastructure as a service" (IaaS) refers to online services that provide high-level APIs used to abstract various low-level details of underlying network infrastructure like physical computing resources, location, data partitioning, scaling, security, backup, etc. A hypervisor runs the virtual machines as guests.
+Infrastructure as a service (IaaS) refers to online services that provide high-level APIs used to abstract various low-level details of underlying network infrastructure like physical computing resources, location, data partitioning, scaling, security, backup, etc. A hypervisor runs the virtual machines as guests.
 Pools of hypervisors within the cloud operational system can support large numbers of virtual machines and the ability to scale services up and down according to customers' varying requirements.
 Linux containers run in isolated partitions of a single Linux kernel running directly on the physical hardware.
 Linux cgroups and namespaces are the underlying Linux kernel technologies used to isolate, secure and manage the containers.
-Containerisation offers higher performance than virtualization because there is no hypervisor overhead.
+The use of containers offers higher performance than virtualization because there is no hypervisor overhead.
 IaaS clouds often offer additional resources such as a virtual-machine disk-image library, raw block storage, file or object storage, firewalls, load balancers, IP addresses, virtual local area networks (VLANs), and software bundles.

 The NIST's definition of cloud computing describes IaaS as "where the consumer is able to deploy and run arbitrary software, which can include operating systems and applications.
 The consumer does not manage or control the underlying cloud infrastructure but has control over operating systems, storage, and deployed applications; and possibly limited control of select networking components (e.g., host firewalls)."

 IaaS-cloud providers supply these resources on-demand from their large pools of equipment installed in data centers.
 For wide-area connectivity, customers can use either the Internet or carrier clouds (dedicated virtual private networks).
 To deploy their applications, cloud users install operating-system images and their application software on the cloud infrastructure.
 In this model, the cloud user patches and maintains the operating systems and the application software.
 Cloud providers typically bill IaaS services on a utility computing basis: cost reflects the number of resources allocated and consumed.